-Asphalion participated in the 2nd Annual Meeting of the H2020 project MYOCURE, the 19th and 20th of March at the University Pierre and Marie Curie (Sorbonne Université) – Campus des Cordeliers, in Paris.
+Asphalion participated in the 3rd Annual Meeting of the H2020 project MYOCURE, the 28th and 29th of March at the Ruprecht-Karls-Universität, in Heidelberg, Germany.

-The Annual meetings takes place once a year and include representatives from each partner of the MYOCURE consortium.
+The annual meeting takes place once a year and include representatives from each partner of the MYOCURE consortium.
 The most recent data from all partners was presented and open discussions and constructive interactions occurred and empowered us to move forward the project with fruitfully ideas.

 MYOCURE aims at developing new therapeutic products based on gene therapy for patients suffering from rare inherited muscle diseases.
 The research specifically focuses on myotubular myopathy (MTM) and glycogen storage disorder (GSD) type II.
 Both diseases are severe, potentially life-threatening and current treatment is suboptimal.
-You can find more information at http://myocure.eu/
+You can find more information at Myocure website (http://myocure.eu/)

 Asphalion participates in the MYOCURE project as a regulatory partner addressing the regulatory issues related to the clinical development of the MYOCURE innovative gene therapy platform to ultimately treat patients suffering from GSDII or MTM.
 In particular, Asphalion develops and conducts the following activities: